HeroNode (HER) Price Hits $0.0001 on Major Exchanges

 HeroNode Coin Trading

-HeroNode can be traded on these cryptocurrency exchanges: .
-It is usually not presently possible to purchase alternative cryptocurrencies such as HeroNode directly using U.S. dollars.
-Investors seeking to trade HeroNode should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase HeroNode using one of the exchanges listed above.
+HeroNode can be traded on the following cryptocurrency exchanges: .
+It is usually not currently possible to purchase alternative cryptocurrencies such as HeroNode directly using US dollars.
+Investors seeking to acquire HeroNode should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase HeroNode using one of the aforementioned exchanges.

 Receive News & Updates for HeroNode Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for HeroNode and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.